freshjuice-dev/freshjuice.dev/_content/contributor-policy.md

 ### 6. Editorial Context

 - In rare cases where an article may spark debate or controversy, FreshJuice reserves the right to add a short editor’s note for context.

+### 7. Privacy & Removal Rights

+- Author information is handled in accordance with the [FreshJuice Privacy Policy](/privacy/).
+- Email addresses are collected for editorial purposes only and will **not** be published on the FreshJuice website.
+- Authors and contributors may request removal of their profile or published content at any time.
+- Removal requests will also be honored if made by the company or organization an author represents, or in response to valid legal requests.
+- Please note that deleted content may remain temporarily available in third-party caches and archives (e.g., Google, Bing, Internet Archive’s Wayback Machine), which are beyond FreshJuice’s control.

 ---